 An immune system weakened by oxygen deficiency makes the body more vulnerable to attack by opportunistic microorganisms, as well as viral and parasitic infections.
 Oxygen deprivation can also contribute to life-threatening diseases such as cancer and autoimmune complications, as well as other health problems including systemic candida, allergies, high blood pressure and lymphatic congestion.

-Oxygen Therapy Can Reverse the Damage
+Oxidative Therapies Can Reverse the Damage (Oxygen & Ozone)

 - increasing oxygen delivery to cells, tissues, and organs,